Unprecedented profit for major oil drillers as prices soared

 Exxon, based in Irving, Texas, increased its oil and gas production as crude prices hovered above $100 a barrel.
 Revenue at Exxon skyrocketed to $115.68 billion, up from $67.74 billion during the same quarter last year.

-In addition to oil company executives, shareholders reaped benefits of high energy prices during the quarter too.
+Surging prices have been a boon for investors, including energy executives who receive a large share of compensation through company stock.
 Exxon earned $4.21 per share, exceeding analyst expectations of $4.02 per share, according to analysts polled by Factset.
 Chevron earned $5.95 per share, exceeding analyst expectations of $5.16 per share.

-Shares of both companies jumped another 3% before the opening bell Friday.
+Shares of Exxon Mobil Corp. jumped 4% at the opening bell Friday and Chevron rose 8%

 Exxon CEO Darren Woods attributed the company’s success to its investments in oil and gas fields in Guyana and the Permian Basin, as well as its investments in liquefied natural gas, which has been in high demand globally.

+“Given the long investment cycle times, growing supply will not happen overnight,” said Woods in a conference call Friday.

+Gasoline prices rose particularly quickly during the quarter, due to limited global supply, the high cost of oil and because there are fewer refineries operating in the U.S. than before the pandemic.

-“We’re also helping meet increased demand by expanding our refining capacity by about 250,000 barrels per day in the first quarter of 2023 - representing the industry’s largest single capacity addition in the U.S. since 2012,” Woods said in a prepared statement.
+Exxon plans to increase refining capacity by about 250,000 barrels per day in the first quarter of 2023 by expanding its Beaumont Refinery.
+That represents the industry’s largest single capacity addition in the U.S. since 2012, the company said.

-One reason why gasoline prices have been so high is that there are fewer refineries operating in the U.S. than before the pandemic, so there's a limit to how much gasoline can be produced.
+To alleviate Europe's energy crisis, Exxon sees potential for fracking and unconventional gas in Germany, and “there’s an opportunity where certainly ExxonMobil could play a key role,” Woods said.

+Exxon also plans to increase its exports of LNG to Europe.
+Golden Pass, its LNG export facility under construction in Port Arthur, Texas, will increase LNG exports from the Gulf Coast by 20% when it starts up in 2024, he said.